NES3301 : Biodiversity Science and Management

 (3) Introduce relevant policies targeted at conserving biodiversity, especially the Kunming-Montreal Global Biodiversity Framework, adopted by the Convention on Biological Diversity at Biodiversity CoP15 in December 2022.

-This is a research and policy-led module that draws on the research and policy experience of staff working at SNES on core areas of biodiversity science: modelling, data and evidence collection and policy.
+This is a research and policy-led module that draws on the research and policy experience of staff working at SNES on core areas of biodiversity science: modelling, data and evidence collection and policy and spans social and natural science.

 Outline Of Syllabus

 The planet’s biodiversity, comprising individuals, species, habitats and ecosystems, is threatened.
-The main threats are human-driven and include hunting, disease spread, climate change and changes in land use and management.
+The main threats are human-driven and include land- and sea-use change, overexploitation, invasive species and pollution.
 Yet despite large-scale efforts to ensure biodiversity conservation, we have witnessed population extinctions, massive deforestation and fragmentation of natural habitats in recent decades.
 Conservation tries to deal with the challenge of maintaining biodiversity and the function it provides in the face of social and economic growth in industrialized and developing countries.

 (1) Highlight a set of key challenges - from local to global scales - for biodiversity conservation,